gojilabs/development/3rd_parties/unit.md

 end
 ```

-For more examples see [the controller itself from Grind24 project](https://github.com/BoB-Company/grind-banking-api/blob/main/app/controllers/unit_webhooks_controller.rb).
+For more examples, see [the controller itself from Grind24 project](https://github.com/BoB-Company/grind-banking-api/blob/main/app/controllers/unit_webhooks_controller.rb).